Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Simulation studies

 We additionally present a summary of the relative performance of the truncation estimator against that of the standard, no-truncation-based approach (with $\tau = \infty$), in \Cref{tab:auto_var_banded_lasso_diag,tab:no_stand_auto_var_renyi_lasso_diag}, measured by the relative mean errors (`RME') defined by:

 where $\widehat{\mathbb{A}}^{(i)}(\tau)$ and $\widehat{\mathbb{A}}^{(i)}$ are the estimates from the $i$-th realisation for $1 \le i \le 200$.
 The subscript $m$ denotes the matrix norm used to compute the $\mathrm{RME}_{\mathbb{A}}$ for which we consider the element-wise maximum norm (`max') and the maximum column Euclidean norm ($\ell_{2,\infty}$).
 Smaller $\mathrm{RME}_{\mathbb{A}}$ indicates a larger improvement of the proposed tail-robust method, whilst a value larger than one signifies the standard no-truncation estimator is better.
-As expected, we observe that the largest improvement is in the heaviest tailed case with the innovations generated from the $t_{2.1}$-distribution.
+As expected, we observe that the largest improvement is in the heaviest tailed case with the innovations generated from the \cred{Student-$t$ distribution with $2.1$ degrees of freedom.}